awmottaz/historical/README.md

-# historical

-> Data with memory
+# Historical: Data with memory

-`historical` is a library of drop-in replacements for native JavaScript data structures that have been modified to record a history of the mutations they have seen.
+Historical is a library of drop-in replacements for native JavaScript data structures that have been modified to record a history of the mutations they have seen.

 ## Installation